t-b/inferno/README.md

 Usage
 -----
-The pClamp window MUST be visible in order to click the protocol buttons (Dear Molecular Devices, great hardware.
+The Clampex window MUST be visible in order to click the protocol buttons (Dear Molecular Devices, great hardware.
 Your software sucks.).

 MultiClampCommander windows need to be opened but do not need to be visible.